mageirakos/ddstream/README.md

     * Stop: `$ docker compose down`
 2. Run shell on master node:
 `$ docker ps --format '{{.ID}} {{.Ports}} {{.Names}}'`
 `$ docker exec -it <spark-master-id> /bin/bash`
+3. Submit application  with 2 cores for each executor (6 in total) and 2GB of RAM (you need to be in `/data` of spark-master):
+`$ spark-submit --master spark://spark-master:7077 --total-executor-cores 6 --executor-memory 2048m --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.2 ddstream/run.py`
+4. On a different terminal with the venv activated have the kafka producer emiting the stream to the correct topic:
+`$ python3 scripts/kafka_producer.py -s test -r 1 --topic test`

+- **Note:**
+    - For code changes you need to copy the updated code in the shared_data folder which should exist in top level of this project.
+This is the current volume used in the containers `./shared_data:/data`
-3. Launch pyspark with 2 cores for each executor (6 in total) and 1GB of RAM:
+    - Launch pyspark with 2 cores for each executor (6 in total) and 1GB of RAM:
 `$ pyspark --master spark://localhost:9077 --total-executor-cores 6 --executor-memory 1024m`
-4. Submit application  with 2 cores for each executor (6 in total) and 2GB of RAM:
-`$ ~/opt/spark/bin/spark-submit --master spark://localhost:9077 --total-executor-cores 6 --executor-memory 2048m --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.2 ddstream/run.py`

 # Run Kafka Cluster
 * Kafka Quickstart: https://kafka.apache.org/quickstart